 The Transport Finance Law Review: India

 However, this trend has been changing.
 The government has taken up disinvestment through minority stake sale (i.e., retaining ownership of at least 51 per cent of the shareholding and management control) or even strategic sale of a substantial portion (50 per cent or more) of the government shareholding along with transfer of management control of certain identified central public sector enterprises.
-The privatisation process of Air India Limited has started, and the government will embark on 100 per cent privatisation.
-The government is also aggressively considering strategic disinvestment in the Shipping Corporation of India and Pawan Hans.
+The Air India strategic disinvestment transaction has now been completed and India's Tata Group has taken control of the state run carrier by offering US$2.4 billion to acquire 100 per cent shares, ending years of struggle to privatise the financially troubled airline.
+The government is also aggressively pursuing strategic disinvestment in the Shipping Corporation of India and Pawan Hans.

 i The transport finance industry

 Shipping and aviation are global industries, with cyclical ups and downs.
 Indian entrepreneurs, in the context of other industries, have not considered these sectors as safe havens for their investments.
 Both are also dollar-based industries, and global banks tend to focus on large fleet owners of aircraft and ships, which are rare in India.
 The financing costs of the Indian banks are not competitive in terms of global financing, as interest rates are quite high.